-The Labour Force Survey (LFS) results released at 9.30am today indicated that the unemployment rate for November-January 2019 was unchanged over the quarter at 3.5%.
-The inactivity rate (26.4%) decreased over the quarter by 1.4 percentage points and the employment rate (70.9%) increased over the quarter by 1.4 percentage points to a record high.
+The Labour Force Survey (LFS) results released at 9.30am today indicated that the unemployment rate for November-January 2020 (2.4%) increased over the quarter by 0.1 percentage points.
+The inactivity rate (25.9%) was unchanged over the quarter and the employment rate (72.3%) decreased over the quarter by 0.1 percentage points.

 - The Registrar General Quality Tables, Q3 2020 27 January 2021

 - Labour Market Report January 2021 26 January 2021